Helw150/gigaword-helpers/README.md

 ## Usage

-[`flatten_one_gigaword.py`](./flatten_one_gigaword.py) takes in the path of a Gigaword data file and an output directory to write a flattened version to.
-The bash script at [`flatten_all_gigaword.sh`](./flatten_all_gigaword.sh) is a thin wrapper that feeds the paths of all the Gigaword data files to [`flatten_one_gigaword.py`](./flatten_one_gigaword.py) and combines the final output.
+[`flatten_gigaword.py`](./flatten_gigaword.py) takes in one positional argument and two options:

-[`flatten_all_gigaword.sh`](./flatten_all_gigaword.sh) takes in three positional arguments:
+1. Postional: The path to the Gigaword directory, with all of the data files unzipped.

-1. The path to the Gigaword directory, with all of the data files unzipped.
+2.  `--output-dir`: A directory to write the flattened files to and the final combined output.

-2. A directory to write the flattened files to and the final combined output.
+    The default is the current working directory.

-    It will be created if it does not exist.
+3. `--num-parallel`: The number of files to process at once.

-3. The number of files to process at once.
+   The default is 12 files at once.

 For example, you can run:

 ```
-./flatten_all_gigaword.sh ./data/gigaword_eng_5/ tmp/ 24
+./flatten_gigaword.py ./data/gigaword_eng_5/ --output-dir tmp/ --num-parallel 24
 ```

 to extract data (in parallel, processing 24 files at a time) from the Gigaword corpus